How Professional Services Firms Are Cutting Proposal Time by 60–75% With AI

 • Eliminate the need for human judgment on scope, pricing, and risk.
 The tool drafts.
 You decide.

 • Work well without good inputs.
-Feed the AI poor brief notes and you will get a poor draft.
+Feed the AI poor brief notes and you'll get a poor draft.
 Garbage in, garbage out.

 The AI Proposal Toolkit: By Firm Type